danth/coricamu/README.md

 Text, HTML and even other template tags can be placed inside a template like this.

+*Note:* because HTML tags are case-insensitive, template names will also be case-insensitive when used via template tags.

 *Note:* There is nothing to prevent you from using template tags even when Nix splices are available; just be aware that they can require a little extra computation when the site is built.
 Use whichever style you prefer.